Finding a dealership’s true value can get a little challenging, even for the most seasoned professionals.

 The process of valuing a car dealership comes with a host of challenges.
 You’ll have to assess asset values accurately, understand market dynamics, and account for fluctuating demand – these are all serious challenges you’ll encounter when valuing a dealership.

 The buying and selling of a business often comes with tax implications.
 Some of these include capital gains tax and other state taxes.
-When it comes to taxes, always consult a tax professional to minimize your tax liabilities and maximize financial benefits for both parties.
+When it comes to taxes, always consult a tax professional to minimize your business sale tax liabilities and maximize financial benefits for both parties.

 Let’s revisit our initial question: how much do car dealerships sell for?
 The answer all depends on a simple 13-step process.
 You fully understand a dealership's valuation by analyzing every aspect of a car dealership.